 Also called appearing pro se or in pro per, representing yourself can be the cheapest form of divorce.
 If financial constraints require you to represent yourself, be sure to at least consult with the family law facilitator during the process to make sure that you don’t make any costly mistakes.
 Self-representation is best suited for couples who agree on the terms of their divorce, child custody, and the division of assets.
 For couples who need to minimize the cost of their divorce, this may be a good option.

-Filing in California
+Filing in San Bernardino, CA

 If you decide to file pro se, you can find instructions on what steps you need to take and what paperwork needs to be filled out at the California Courts website.
 Currently, the cost to file a divorce in California is $435 for the first petition and $435 for any response.
 However, there may be fees related to other filings.
 You should check with the court to determine what your actual costs might be.